 HE following details of interesting and novel projects made from cows' horns have been submitted by A. Gregory of 13 King St, Wollaston, Stourbridge.
 For a television lamp Mr Gregory used two cows' horns obtained from the local abattoir, and other materials used were a lamp switch, length of flex, two 25 watt twisted 'torch' bulbs, and a suitable baseplate.
 The horns were first scraped with a piece of glass and finished with glasspaper before treating with amateur french polish, and details of construction are indicated in the illustration.
-The screw holes through the horns where they are attached to the base can either he countersunk and filled or covered with a piece of brass tube.
-Another use made of cows' horns is making flower vases on the same lines as (P.P.) the television lamp.
+The screw holes through the horns where they are attached to the base can either be countersunk and filled or covered with a piece of brass tube.
+Another use made of cows' horns is making flower vases on the same lines as the television lamp.
 ENDING and kneeling in performing household chores soon cracks the rubber soles on house-slippers.
 These, however, need not be discarded, but can be easily and cheaply renovated.
 An old leaky, or otherwise unwanted, rubber hot water bottle can be cut up to provide a new pair of soles, and these can be stuck on to the slippers with suitable adhesive, giving them a new lease of life at practically no cost.
 After cutting to size, but before sticking on, it would aid the adhesion if a very narrow strip all around the edge of the sole is chamfered to about half the thickness of the rubber, using an old razor blade for this purpose.

-A TOY MOTOR DRIVEN BY SAND CARDBOARD motor, powered by a falling stream of fine quality sand, will drive a wide variety of lightweight models and simple articulated figures, details of which will be given in a subsequent issue. deep.
-Begin by strengthening the box with lengths of 1 in. diameter dowel as follows: Cut two 13 in, long dowel rods and secure them along the inside edges of the box, using drawing pins and wide strips of gummed paper.
-Stand the box on end and cut a neat round hole 11 in. in diameter in the middle of the top.
+A TOY MOTOR DRIVEN BY SAND CARDBOARD motor, powered by a falling stream of fine quality sand, will drive a wide variety of lightweight models and simple articulated figures, details of which will be given in a subsequent issue.
+To make such a motor it will be convenient to use a strong shoebox measuring 6 in. by 13 in. and $4\frac{1}{2}$ in. deep.
+Begin by strengthening the box with lengths of $\frac{1}{2}$ in. diameter dowel as follows: Cut two 13 in. long dowel rods and secure them along the inside edges of the box, using drawing pins and wide strips of gummed paper.
+Stand the box on end and cut a neat round hole $1\frac{1}{2}$ in. in diameter in the middle of the top.
 In a subsequent issue A. E. Ward will show how to make toys and models to be worked by the Sand Motor.
 Make the downward tapering sand chute from four stout cardboard panels marked out according to the patterns in Fig. 1.
 Cut them out, carefully, using scissors or a sharp knife.
 Score along the lines at the bases of the tabs and fold the tabs over, so that the four panels can be glued together.
-When the sand chute has been assembled, it must be glued exactly underneath the hole in the top of the box.
+When the sand chute has been assembled, it must be glued three same will such from driv of the four least the exactly underneath the hole in the top of the box.